Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Introduction

+\emph{Why logs-only OPE fails for open-ended generation.} Off-policy evaluation requires the logger to have visited regions where the target concentrates.
+In autoregressive text generation, the ``action'' is an entire response---a trajectory through a space of $|\mathcal{V}|^T$ possible token sequences.
+Two issues compound: (i) teacher-forcing propensities are empirically unreliable (even our clone policy achieves only 26\% raw ESS vs.\ theoretical 100\%), and (ii) for meaningfully different policies, TTC is 19--49\%, indicating the logger rarely visits target-typical regions.
+Even with perfect propensities, CLE implies a hard precision floor when TTC is low.
+In constrained settings (short outputs, near-clone shifts, tool-choice bandits), OPE may remain viable; for open-ended generation under nontrivial policy shifts, Direct sidesteps these issues entirely.

-\paragraph{Related work.} Recent work recognizes that LLM judges require calibration \citep{Lee2025LLMJudgeReporting}, but existing methods address only the simplest setting: single-model accuracy with binary outcomes. \citet{Guerdan2025DoublyRobustLLM} use doubly robust methods to address external validity when LLM judges are prompted with demographic personas, a problem complementary to our focus on judge calibration for policy ranking.
-The harder problem of ranking multiple policies with continuous rewards under distribution shift remains inadequately addressed: no existing method provides calibration, overlap diagnostics, and valid uncertainty quantification in a unified framework.
-Without such a solution, practitioners either pay for full oracle labeling or accept invalid comparisons.
+\paragraph{Related work.} Recent work recognizes that LLM judges require calibration \citep{Lee2025LLMJudgeReporting}, and concurrent work \citep{Chen2026EfficientLLMJudge} develops semiparametrically efficient, calibration-aware inference for mean parameters in the standard ``large judge-labeled test + small human-labeled calibration'' design. \citet{Guerdan2025DoublyRobustLLM} use doubly robust methods to address external validity when LLM judges are prompted with demographic personas.
+Our focus is complementary: we study multi-policy ranking under policy/deployment shift, introduce auditable transport diagnostics (policy-wise mean residual tests), and provide overlap/coverage diagnostics (CLE) and weight stabilization for off-policy evaluation, components not addressed by mean-parameter-only treatments.
 CJE fills this gap.

+\paragraph{Auditable assumptions.} The core insight of CJE is to replace an uncheckable surrogacy assumption with a \emph{policy-wise moment restriction} that we can audit.
+In causal inference, negative controls and proxy variables provide a template for this move: they turn untestable identification conditions into checkable diagnostics using auxiliary data \citep{Lipsitch2010,TchetgenTchetgen2024}.
+CJE applies this philosophy to LLM evaluation by budgeting a small oracle slice to test whether the judge-to-oracle calibration remains valid in each target context.
+The protocol is: calibrate on $\pi_0$, then \emph{audit transport} on each $\pi'$ (or time window, user segment, or task population) with a small oracle sample.
+Pass $\to$ reuse calibration; fail $\to$ recalibrate or refuse level claims for that cell.
+This transforms a brittle identification assumption into a standardized audit with an explicit decision rule.